Swindon Supermarine F.C.: Ground

-Swindon Supermarine play their home games at Hunts Copse in South Marston, currently also known as the Webbswood Stadium for sponsorship purposes.
+Swindon Supermarine play their home games at Hunts Copse in South Marston, currently also known as the Imagine Cruising Stadium for sponsorship purposes.
 The ground possesses two adjacent seated stands with a combined total of 300 seats, a floodlit pitch, a shop and clubhouse, and a 6 ft perimeter fence.
 It is 4½ miles from Swindon station.

 The improvements necessary for the club to step up to the Southern League in 2001 saw the building of a new 225-seater stand, taking the total covered seating capacity to 300, as well as new perimeter fencing and toilets.
 Although not required to meet the league's guidelines, new floodlights were put in place at the same time.
 At the close of the 2016–17 season, a new community facility was formally opened at the ground that included a recently built changing rooms block.

 Training ground

 In 2016, Swindon Supermarine officially opened the new indoor training facility, the Swindome, behind the east goal.
 The facility also has an upstairs gym and changing rooms.
 The all-weather 3G facility was quoted as "state of the art" and Swindon Supermarine chairman, Jez Webb, stated that he felt the facility would attract more people to the club and help attract a better quality of player to the first team.